TheMuuj/TheMuuj.github.io/_posts/2021-09-01-javascript-array-repeat.md

 Calling the `Array` constructor with a number will set the `length` property of the result, but it won't set any other properties.

 This is because JavaScript `Array` objects are "sparse" arrays.
 Calling `Array(1000000000)` won't allocate a ton of memory.
-(Technically, at least the common browsers won't.
-I think this is technically left as an implementation detail.)
+(Well, at least the common browsers won't.
+I think this is technically an implementation detail.)

 Calling `Array(N)` is similar to constructing an array and then calling `delete[n]` on all `N` elements in a `for` loop.